 “I try to think about which cakes or dishes moved me on my trip to Paris, to create a personal interpretation”

-When you create something new for your bakery, what is the process?
+When you create something new for your pastry shop, what is the process?

 First I think of the ingredients I want, and then I draw it in my head and on paper like an architectural project.
 I also try to think about what cakes or dishes excited me on my trip to Paris, to create a personal interpretation.
 However, coming up with an idea is just the beginning of a creation as it takes a lot of hands-on testing to take an idea and turn it into a cake.